EDITOR’S NOTE: This story was revised and updated 25 August, 2015, with details throughout.

 It’s not that simple.
 Numerous studies have found that rising markets have nothing to do with economic growth.
-A London Business School study examined 19 countries between 1900 and 2011 and found that, on average, gross domestic product (a measure of the value of domestically produced goods and services) actually falls when markets rise, and vice versa.
+A London Business School study examined 17 countries and found that between 1900 and 2011, on average, gross domestic product (a measure of the value of domestically produced goods and services) actually fell when markets rose, and vice versa.
 “It’s an inverse relationship,” Atkinson said.

 So what’s happening?
-Bob Gorman, chief portfolio strategist at Toronto-based TD Waterhouse, said that stock markets are a “discounting mechanism.”
-They rise and fall in anticipation of future events and not as a response to current events.
+Bob Gorman, the recently retired chief portfolio strategist at Toronto-based TD Waterhouse, said in 2013, when this story was originally published, that stock markets are a “discounting mechanism”.
+That means they rise and fall in anticipation of future events and not as a response to current events.

 Instead, it can be smarter to take a “what goes down, must go up” approach to stock investing, said Gorman.

-Investors have a better chance of being rewarded if they buy when fears about a lagging economy are depressing stock prices.
+Investors have a better chance of being rewarded if they buy when fears about a lagging economy are depressing stock prices, he said.
 Those who wait until the economy is hot again will likely miss most of the market gains.

 “The conclusion is that sluggish economies are better to invest in than high-growth ones,” Atkinson said.

-A low price-to-earnings ratio means a company is cheap
+Myth 3: A low price-to-earnings ratio means a company is a good value

 When people search for undervalued companies, they often hone in on an operation’s price-to-earnings ratio.
 That measure, called PE, represents the price people are willing to spend on a business for each dollar of earnings it generates.